DenefLab/Computational-boot-camp/docs/source/Assembly.rst

 .. image:: ./images/Screenshot_17.png

-D. Correcting Ambiguous Paths (X-cuts)
+D. Correcting Ambiguous Paths (branches)
 #######################################
 some places appear where contigs may share a short section of sequence but aside from that they are independent of each other.
 Imagine an X where the intersection is the overlapping sequence.
 These are split into two independent contigs and each of them